SerhiiChorpita/Application-for-tourist-trips/README.md

 # Application-for-tourist-trips

-Description: the choice of country ,hotel and air tickets for the selected date starting from today.
+Description: the choice of country ,hotel and air tickets for the selected date starting from today;

+I used: Node.js/Express for the server part, MySQL Database, Bootstrap, Angular 2+;

 Screenshot of the application: